hgraph-io/hedera-walletconnect-utils/README.md

 // Ensure other initialization steps are followed as per the WalletConnect documentation.
 ```

 2. **Constructing a Hedera Transaction**: Use the `@hashgraph/sdk` to build your desired Hedera transaction.
-It's important to manually set a `TransactionId` as it ensures traceability and potential reconciliation of transactions.
+It's important and required to manually set a `TransactionId` as it ensures traceability and potential reconciliation of transactions.
 [See the SDK documentation for more transaction types](https://docs.hedera.com/hedera/sdks-and-apis/sdks/transactions).

 ```js
 import { AccountId, TransactionId, TopicMessageSubmitTransaction } from '@hashgraph/sdk'